All Quiet on the Western Front (1930 film): Critical response

 All Quiet on the Western Front received tremendous praise in the United States upon its release.
 Variety lauded it as a "harrowing, gruesome, morbid tale of war, so compelling in its realism, bigness and repulsiveness", and concluded its review with the statement:

 The League of Nations could make no better investment than to buy up the master-print, reproduce it in every language, to be shown in all the nations until the word "war" is taken out of the dictionaries.

 In the New York Daily News, Irene Thirer wrote: "It smack[s] of directional genius—nothing short of this; sensitive performances by a marvelous cast and the most remarkable camera work which has been performed on either silent or sound screen, round about the Hollywood studios. [...]
 We have praise for everyone concerned with this picture."
 Writing in 1999, author Mike Mayo also ascribed some of the credit for the film's success to Milestone's direction, saying: "Without diluting or denying any [...] criticisms, it should be said that from World War I to Korea, Milestone could put the viewer into the middle of a battlefield, and make the hellish confusion of it seem all too real to the viewer.
 Steven Spielberg noted as much when he credited Milestone's work as partial inspiration for Saving Private Ryan [...]
 Lewis Milestone made significant contributions to [the genre of] the war film."

 In a retrospective review, American film critic Pauline Kael commented: "The year 1930 was, of course, a good year for pacifism, which always flourishes between wars; Milestone didn't make pacifist films during the Second World War—nor did anybody else working in Hollywood.
 And wasn't it perhaps easier to make All Quiet just because its heroes were German?
 War always seems like a tragic waste when told from the point of view of the losers."

-On the film review aggregator website Rotten Tomatoes 98% of 90 critics' reviews of the film are positive, with an average rating of 9.2/10; the site's "critics consensus" reads: "Director Lewis Milestone's brilliant anti-war polemic, headlined by an unforgettable performance from Lew Ayres, lays bare the tragic foolishness at the heart of war."
-On Metacritic, the film has a weighted average score of 91 out of 100 based on reviews from 16 critics, indicating "universal acclaim".
+On the film review aggregator website Rotten Tomatoes, 98% of 90 critics' reviews of the film are positive, with an average rating of 9.2/10; the site's "critics consensus" reads: "Director Lewis Milestone's brilliant anti-war polemic, headlined by an unforgettable performance from Lew Ayres, lays bare the tragic foolishness at the heart of war."
+On Metacritic, it has a weighted average score of 91 out of 100 based on reviews from 16 critics, indicating "universal acclaim".